khoitd1997/Multimeter_TivaC/README.md

 - Measurement Type:
   - Voltage: voltage divider for DC, full-bridge rectifier circuit for AC
-  - Current: use INA169 Adafruit breakout board
+  - Current: use shunt resistors
   - Resistance: use voltage divider
 - Display: oled display using SSD1306 with support for smooth startup animations
 - Data Logging: transfer data to the host machine through HC-05(classic Bluetooth) at 115200 Baud